qkzk/fm/development.md

 ### Other ideas

+- [ ] completion should work like blink in nvim: 1st is nothing, down next & move, down next & move... cycle back
 - [ ] Merge "need confirmation" into navigate ?
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.
 - [ ] plugin system